 "What do I do if I have a road accident in France?"

 While a driving trip through France may sound like a lot of work, it is a wonderful way to see the country, so don’t be put off.
 It always pays to be prepared when driving through another country and having a good understanding of the laws and road rules can help you avoid a number of problems or inconveniences.
+Once you're familiar with the rules, you can enjoy driving in France!

 What about you?
 Have you ever driven through France?
 What was your experience?
 Let us know in the comments!